Gopal-Khadka/GameHub2/README.md

 We use various Chakra UI card components to add responsive game cards in the website.
 CSS properties like `padding`, `overflow`, `borderRadius` are used to enhance the look of the cards.
 Refer to [Chakra cards](https://chakra-ui.com/docs/components/card) and [Chakra SimpleGrid](https://chakra-ui.com/docs/components/simple-grid#changing-the-spacing-for-columns-and-rows) for more info.

+## Displaying Platform Icons

+We import necessary icons like ios, linux, windows from react-icons and create a icon based on the platform the game has been released on.
+We use `Hstack` to align all the platform icons horizontally.

+We use coloring provided by Chakra UI to show the icons a bit darker.
+Refer to [this](https://chakra-ui.com/docs/styled-system/theme#black--white) for color.